 We give each person who needs a transplant the best care possible.
 Our highly skilled transplant doctors, nurses, and nurse practitioners work with many other experts.
 They include immunologists, gastroenterologists, kidney specialists, radiologists, psychiatrists, psychologists, physical and occupational therapists, rehabilitation doctors, and social workers.

 We understand you may be overwhelmed by the idea of having a stem cell transplant.
 You may also be worried about the complications of other diseases you may have.
 For those reasons, MSK offers many resources and supportive care services.
 They’re available before, during, and after the procedure.
 They can help you and your caregivers with the challenges you face, and improve your quality of life.
+In addition, our comprehensive Adult Survivorship Program can help you adjust during and after cancer treatment.
+Watch a video to learn more about MSK’s Adult Survivorship Program.

 Transplantation is performed in the hospital or in an outpatient (ambulatory) setting.
 We’re now doing more transplants in an outpatient setting.
 Your care team will help decide what is best for you.